SamsungSAILMontreal/ByteCraft/README.md

 ## Generating bytes

 Through vLLM, you can generate multiple files at a time (option max_num_seqs, set it to the maximum given to you by vLLM).
 On a A100 80Gb GPU, you can generate 25 files at a time in about 10min.
-Note that the model does work properly when loaded in float16; please use bfloat16.
+Note that the model does work properly when loaded in float16; it requires bfloat16.

 You can provide prompts in various ways: 1) command-line, 2) text file containing multiple prompts, or 3) huggingface dataset such as our dataset of 10K synthetic prompts [GameAnimationPrompts10K](https://huggingface.co/datasets/SamsungSAILMontreal/GameAnimationPrompts10K).